 Fig. 3.
 Correlations of warming impacts on populations of cool-/warm-water species that coexist in the same lakes.
+Species are ordered based on increasing affinity to warm warter.
 Note that cold-water species cisco is not included due to the limited number of its populations and non-coexistence with most of the other species.

+How about something like this (order by thermal affinity as in Fig. 2B):